cosmos/cosmos-sdk/docs/architecture/adr-064-abci-2.0.md

 execute the transactions in the block deterministically and update its state accordingly.
 Cryptographic commitments to the block and transaction results, returned via the corresponding parameters in `ResponseFinalizeBlock`, are included in the header of the next block.
-Tendermint calls it when a new block is decided.
+CometBFT calls it when a new block is decided.

 In other words, `FinalizeBlock` encapsulates the current ABCI execution flow of `BeginBlock`, one or more `DeliverTx`, and `EndBlock` into a single ABCI method.
-Tendermint will no longer execute requests for these legacy methods and instead will just simply call `FinalizeBlock`.
+CometBFT will no longer execute requests for these legacy methods and instead will just simply call `FinalizeBlock`.

 ## Decision